LeBron James Fast Facts

 December 7, 2015 - Nike confirms that it has signed a lifetime deal with James.

-June 2016 - Is ranked No. 3 on Forbes' list of the the world's highest paid athletes.
+June 2016 - Is ranked No. 3 on Forbes' list of the world's highest paid athletes.

 June 19, 2016 - The Cleveland Cavaliers defeat the Golden State Warriors 93-89 in a deciding Game 7 to win the NBA Championship.
 James is unanimously named the Finals MVP; his performance helps the Cavaliers to capture the first major sports championship that a Cleveland team has won since 1964.